 According to federal regulations, to be eligible for financial aid a student must be enrolled in an approved program leading to a degree or certificate at Brockton Hospital School of Nursing and the stduent may only receive financial aid for the classes that reuiredfor degree completion at Fisher College.

 Students may not receive financial aid from two school at the same time.
 Students can only receive aid from the school at which they are matriculating.

 Step 1: Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 The form requires from 30 minutes to an hour to complete.
 It will usually require information from both the student and parent (custodial parents only, including step-parents).
 Students may begin the form, and save what information has been provided, and then go back at a later date to finish it.
 If the student and parents have not yet done the current years tax returns, the income information may be estimated off of the prior years return.
 Signature Healthcare Brockton Hospital School of Nursing Title IV School Code 013542.

-Step 2: One to two weeks after you submit the FAFSA, you will receive a Student Aid Report (SAR).
+Step 2: One to two weeks after you submit the FAFSA, you will receive a Electronic Student Aid Report (ISAR).

 Step 3: Once SH/ Brockton Hospital School of Nursing receives a completed copy of the SAR, the Student Financial Services office will use the information to determine if any more information is needed to prepare your financial aid award package.
 If no more information is needed, an official financial aid award letter will be mailed to you.
 If more information is needed, a letter a requesting the additional documentation will be mailed to you.